mark-watson/KGN_swift/README.md

 This eBook will be updated occasionally so please periodically check the [leanpub.com web page for this book](https://leanpub.com/SwiftAI) for updates.

-This is the first edition released spring of 2022.

 Please visit the [author's website](http://markwatson.com).